-Last updated on April 7th, 2020 at 05:23 pm
+Last updated on August 15th, 2021 at 04:09 pm

-These media sources are moderately to strongly biased toward liberal causes through story selection and/or political affiliation.
-They may utilize strong loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes), publish misleading reports and omit reporting of information that may damage liberal causes.
+These media sources are moderate to strongly biased toward liberal causes through story selection and/or political affiliation.
+They may utilize strong loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes), publish misleading reports, and omit information reporting that may damage liberal causes.
 Some sources in this category may be untrustworthy.
 See all Left Bias sources.

 Factual Reporting: HIGH

-Founded in 2002, Gizmodo is primarily a design, technology and science fiction website.
+Founded in 2002, Gizmodo is primarily a design, technology, and science fiction website.
 The current editor is Kelly Bourdet.

 Funded by / Ownership